 How to get the most out of cycle training for an event

 If you’re the type of person who likes to get out and ‘do’, Subaru have put together a series of tips for weekend warriors who are keen to get out and train for events.
-With Subaru as a key sponsor for the Kathmandu Coast to Coast, we’ve sat down with some experienced weekend warrior ‘coasters’ who have done the bike, run and kayak legs multiple times.
-They have some little gems to help you get the most out of your race come February.
+We sat down with some experienced weekend warrior ‘coasters’ who have done the bike, run and kayak legs of the Kathmandu Coast to Coast multiple times.
+They have some little gems to help you get the most out of your race.

 First up, we’re talking cycling and have enlisted Christchurch’s Jessy Moffatt as a guest contributor to help us with some bike stage tips.
 She is a seasoned multisport competitor and finished third in the women’s individual two-day Coast to Coast.
 Although in recent years, she has trained and supported low-decile school kids to compete in the event, through her Coast to Coast Rangers programme.

 Road biking is a big part of the Kathmandu Coast to Coast with three separate rides spread throughout the event.
 It’s important that when preparing for any long-distance biking that you have the right gear and are physically prepared.

 Jessy has plenty of experience in endurance events and shared her thoughts with us as well as some tips on how to prepare for a biking challenge.

 What attracted you to the Kathmandu Coast to Coast?